ntumami/ShodanCPP/README.md

 string_view_lite (https://github.com/martinmoene/string-view-lite)

 The repository contains a solution for Visual Studio 2019 and CMakeLists.txt, in case you want to use a different IDE.
-The library was tested only on Windows, but apparently it works on linux too (if you find the curl library yourself).
+The library was tested only on Windows and Linux (Fedora 34)